-The progress in the mean field game (MFG) theory in the last decade has opened a new promising approach to study the long-standing problem of multi-agent games.
-Since the publication of seminal works by Lasry \& Lions~\cite{Lions-1, Lions-2, Lions-3} and Huang, Malhame \& Caines~\cite{Caines-Huang}, which characterizes the Nash equilibrium by a coupled system of Hamilton-Jacobi-Bellman (HJB) and Kolmogorov equations, the mean field game has been one of the central themes among many researchers.
 Carmona \& Delarue~\cite{Carmona-Delarue-MFG, Carmona-Delarue-MFTC} developed a probabilistic approach to the mean field games and mean-field type control problems based on a forward-backward stochastic differential equation (FBSDE) of McKean-Vlasov type.
 Lacker~\cite{Lacker-1, Lacker-2} initiated the weak formulation of the mean field games by applying the relaxed-control technique.
 An extension to the so-called extended mean field games was recently made by Djete~\cite{Djete1, Djete2}.
 The mean field games in the presence of common noise were developed by Carmona et.al.~\cite{Carmona-Delarue-Lacker} in the framework of weak solutions.
 Lauri\`ere \& Tangpi~\cite{Lauriere} generalized the concept of propagation of chaos for forward and backward weakly interacting particles.
 Since the mean field game theory can decompose a complicated Nash system arising from stochastic differential games into a separate optimization and an additional fixed point problem, it has found vast applications involving many homogeneous agents competing through symmetric interactions.
 For interested readers, there exist excellent monographs such as \cite{Bensoussan-mono, Gomes-eco, Gomes-reg, Kolokoltsov-mono} for analytic approach and \cite{Carmona-Delarue-1, Carmona-Delarue-2} for probabilistic approach.
 See also the lecture notes by Cardaliaguet \cite{Cardaliaguet-note}.